 - Supervised Experience Form

 - Training Record for Staff Member Trained in Day-To-Day Operations

 - Variance Request

 If you wish to hire staff, create a free job posting.
 Your posting will automatically be deleted after 4 weeks.

-Four types of training can be found here: information sessions for potential applicants, administrator training, as well as community-based and quality-assured annual training.
+Four types of training can be found here: information sessions for potential applicants, 15 Most Cited Regulations and Best Excuses training, as well as community-based and quality-assured annual training.

 If you are interested in opening an Early Care and Education or School-Age Center, please review the upcoming training calendar for 2018.
 Once you decide on a day and time, sign up for Center Information Session to be registered or call 302-892-5800 in New Castle County or 302-739-5487 in Kent and Sussex Counties.